verrazzano/docs/content/en/docs/monitoring/logs/customlogging/_index.md

 ## Deploy the Fluentd sidecar

-Now that you hae configured the resources, go ahead and deploy the application.
+Now that you have configured the resources, go ahead and deploy the application.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the application pod.